viklc/nodegraphdesk/README.md

 ---
 Credits to ajz3d and TristanG, see [Is it possible to auto change Desktops depending on context?](https://www.sidefx.com/forum/topic/97428/)

-Houdini Theme used in preview, see Wooden Drone post here: [Made a modern/cleaner UI theme](https://www.sidefx.com/forum/topic/77366/)
+Theme used in preview, see Wooden Drone post here: [Made a modern/cleaner UI theme](https://www.sidefx.com/forum/topic/77366/)